Simple and Honest Confidence Intervals in Nonparametric Regression: General results

 Part~\ref{item:theorem-2} shows that relative kernel efficiency results do not depend on the performance criterion.
 In particular, known kernel efficiency results under the RMSE criterion such as those in \citet{fan93}, \citet{cfm97}, and \citet{fggbe97} apply unchanged to other performance criteria such as length of FLCIs, excess length of one-sided CIs, or expected absolute error.

 Part~\ref{item:theorem-3} shows that the optimal bias-sd ratio for a given performance criterion depends on $\mathcal{F}$ only through the rate exponent $r$, and does not depend on the kernel.
-The optimal bias-sd ratio for RMSE, FLCI and OCI, respectively, are

-Figures~\ref{fig:bias-variance-flci} and~\ref{fig:bias-variance-oci} plot these quantities as a function of $r$.
+The optimal bias-sd ratio for RMSE, FLCI and OCI, respectively, are {\allowdisplaybreaks } \Cref{fig:bias-variance-flci,fig:bias-variance-oci} plot these quantities as a function of $r$.
 Note that the optimal bias-sd ratio is larger for FLCIs (at levels $\alpha=.05$ and $\alpha=.01$) than for RMSE\@.
 Since $h$ is increasing in $t$, it follows that, for FLCI, the optimal bandwidth \emph{oversmooths} relative to the RMSE optimal bandwidth.

+\begin{remark} \Cref{single_R_thm} does not address whether further efficiency improvements are possible by using estimators that do not fall into the class $\hat T(h;k)$, or by using variable length CIs.
+However, it follows from \citet{donoho94} and \citet{ArKo18optimal} that, in typical settings where our results hold, little further improvement is possible.
+In particular, these papers give efficiency bounds that, applied to our setting, yield asymptotic lower bounds for $R(\hat T^*)/R(\hat T(h^*;k^*))$, where $\hat T^*$ is the optimal estimator or CI among all procedures (for CIs, this includes variable length CIs, with performance measured in terms of expected length), and $h^*$ and $k^*$ are the optimal bandwidth and kernel.
+These asymptotic lower bounds depend only on the rate exponent $r$, and so can be used along with the bounds in \Cref{single_R_thm} to obtain the efficiency of a particular kernel and bandwidth relative to the fully optimal procedure. \end{remark}